eknelson17/data-viz-experiments/README.md

 * Good examples
   * Get you 90% of the way there
 * Documentation is pretty extensive, but difficult to grep at times
+* Community support is there, but not to the same level as D3 and it's popular wrappers

 #### Cons
 * Not free